-A few years ago we started a family tradition of having BBQ dinners at local parks almost weekly during day light savings.
+A few years ago we started a family tradition of having BBQ dinners at local parks nearly weekly during day light savings.
 Mostly because I wanted a change of scenery from eating dinner at home every night with little ones.
-And summer nights are gorgeous to enjoy outdoors.
-Plus, it is much easier to cook dinner when the kids are happily playing… and this seemed to make the ‘witching hour’ disappear!
+And summer nights are gorgeous to enjoy outdoors!
+Plus, it’s much easier to cook dinner when the kids are happily playing… and this seemed to make the ‘witching hour’ disappear!
 Now, our BBQ park dinners have become great after school play dates.

 Keep in mind that some BBQs are cleaner and better maintained than others.
 But I have a trick to help with that – alfoil!
 I just cook on a large piece of alfoil, which saves needing to clean before and after.
 WINNING!

 We’ve never had a problem with BBQs not working at a park.
-But in case you turn up ready to cook dinner and find the BBQ not working, I have included details of where you will find another BBQ in a park nearby.
-And if you aren’t sure what to cook or pack, see my list at the bottom of the article.
+But in case you turn up ready to cook dinner and find the BBQ not working, I’ve included details of where you will find another BBQ in a park nearby.
+And if you aren’t sure what to cook and pack, see my list at the bottom of this article.

-Keep in mind that some parks close to vehicle access at sunset.
-And remember, to pack mozzie repellent!
+Keep in mind that some parks are closed to vehicle access at sunset.
+And remember to pack MOZZIE REPELLENT!

 List of Top 20 Parks for Summer BBQ Dinners

 The order of parks is based on a combination of what BBQ facilities are available (toilets and taps are important), how close the BBQs are to the playground (closer the better), how good the play equipment is for a hot summer evening (water play is great) and how nice the spot is.

 1Dundas Park, Dundas Valley